 This might possibly be the last year I do this type of update since I don’t find the fun in it anymore.
 Maybe resorting back to the typical data from WordPress next year.
 Not sure.
 But we’ll see.

-Anyway, this tele-movie reminded me of why Zhang Chen Guang is my all time favorite Taiwanese actor.
+Anyway, this telemovie reminded me of why Zhang Chen Guang is my all-time favorite Taiwanese actor.
 Each time he tried a new role, he always managed to impress.
 It was amazing to see how he acted out various scenes.
-The length of the drama didn’t mean it lacked depth because there were plenty of time for development of characters and plot.
+The length of the drama didn’t mean it lacked depth because there was plenty of time for the development of characters and plot.
 In fact, because of the short length, it allowed for some of the crucial elements to come into play, instead of plugging in some unnecessary details over and over again in a longer drama.

 I think that people who like happy dramas shouldn’t watch.
 Because you might be disappointed.
 Do not watch either if you think Ming Dao would be a big part of this.
 Well, he was in a sense, because his character held a key in the story–and he did quite well alongside the other veteran stars.
 However, he didn’t appear as much because this was definitely the stage for Phoenix Chang and Zhang Chen Guang.
 This a great drama with the theme of reflection and other elements of life.